PauloPhagula/site/_posts/2017-01-08-writting-reliable-and-robust-code-with-design-by-contract.md

 * post-conditions - the conditions that will be true after its execution, if the routine has worked correctly

-And more than just defining the pre-conditions and post-conditions, we must embed them into code, in such way that whenever the code runs, its self validating, takinga a pro-active position towards avoiding bugs rather than applying defensive programming.
+And more than just defining the pre-conditions and post-conditions, we must embed them into code, in such way that whenever the code runs, its self validating, taking a pro-active position towards avoiding bugs rather than applying defensive programming.

 (Routines is old school we do classes and objects these days...)